srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/06-Create a SQL database.md

     ![Screenshot of the database Query Editor pane with the SQL code having been run successfully and the output visible in the results pane.](../images/0508.png)

     > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-   > - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+    > - Click Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation tab.
-   > - Hit the Validate button for the corresponding task.If you receive a success message, you can proceed to the next task.
+    > - Hit the Validate button for the corresponding task.
-   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+    > - If you receive a success message, you can proceed to the next task.
+If not, carefully read the error message and retry the step, following the instructions in the lab guide.
     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 11. Select the **Resources** tab, then in actions select deallocate for deallocated the VM, it will be Cost effective.

+### Review
+In this lab, you have completed:
+- Create the database
+- Test the database

 ## You have successfully completed this lab.